anuraj/MinimalHttpServer/README.md

-# Simple Http Server
+# Minimal Http Server

-This is a simple http server built using ASP.NET Core which helps to serve static files.
+This is a simple http server built using .NET Core which helps to serve static files.